mercyhacker/phase4codechallenge/README.md

       "hero_id": 1,
       "id": 1,
       "power": {
-        "description": "gives the wielder the ability to fly through the skies at supersonic speed", "id": 2,
+        "description": "gives the wielder the ability to fly", "id": 2,
         "name": "flight"
       },